-There is a chain of people in sync that you have to get through to get your music placed in anything, whether it’s a game, or a film, or a hot new TV series, your music has to jump through some serious hoops.
+There is a chain of people in music sync licensing that you have to get through to get your music placed in anything, whether it’s a game, a film, or a hot new TV series, your music has to jump through some serious hoops.

 2. Music Supervisors.
 These are music and legal experts whose entire job is to find the right music for a scene or ‘cue’, manage the music budget, and clear and license that music for the project.
 The supervision world is a small one, there are roughly 800 – 1000 music supervisors in the western world operating at any given time (depending on how you define them).
 These really are the people you want to get your music to.
 The only drawback is that there are tens of thousands of other music companies and individuals doing the same thing!
 It’s an insanely competitive market, especially in a world that is massively oversaturated with music.
 The key here is curation, which brings me to my next point in the chain.

-3. Labels, Libraries, Publishers, and Sync Agents.
-Your best bet of getting your music placed in anything is having good working relationships with one of these three.
-Each has their own pros and cons, and each work slightly differently.
+3. Labels, Libraries, Publishers, and Music Sync Licensing Agents.
+Your best bet for getting your music placed in anything is having good working relationships with one of these three.
+Each has its own pros and cons, and each work slightly differently.
 We’ll look at each in the next section.

 Publishers have always exploited sync licenses in favour of the artists & writers.
 It’s one of their main revenue streams.
 It’s one of the reasons you should want to sign to a publisher.
 Publishers will take a % of your royalties, as well as your sync fees if they get you a placement.
 This will be agreed upon in your contract with them.